gexahedron/graceful-labeling/README.md

 * beta+ edges: 0->6, 6->2, 0->5, 5->4, 0->3, 3->1 (which means that we havee every difference between 6 and 1)
 * seq edges:   2->6, 6->0, 2->5, 5->4, 2->3, 3->1 (which means that we have every sum between 4 and 9)

+# Other new results (or alternatively, it's also interesting to note the following:)
-There also a very interesting k-beta+ labeling (when we fix an arbitrary set of values for edges and still ask for properties of beta+ that values of vertices in one of the partitions are locally more than values of another partition).
+There is also a very interesting k-beta+ labeling (when we fix an arbitrary set of values for edges and still ask for properties of beta+ that values of vertices in one of the partitions are locally more than values of another partition).
 It looks like there is only 1 affine family of counterexamples:

-* T = {0->1, 1->2, 0->3, 3->4, 0->5, 5->6}; E = {1, 2, 3, 4, 6, 7} * c, c >= 1.
+T = {0->1, 1->2, 0->3, 3->4, 0->5, 5->6}; E = {1, 2, 3, 4, 6, 7} * c, c >= 1.

-A question!
-* Does there exist a k-sequential labeling?
+A question: does there exist a k-sequential labeling?
 Maybe also a k-beta+seq labeling?

-# Other new results (or alternatively, it's also interesting to note the following:)
 * already mentioned k-beta+ labeling
 * \rho++ bigraceful labeling is the same as \sigma++ labeling (you just need to reverse values in one the partitions as in beta+seq)
 * number of graceful labelings for trees of fixed number of vertices is always divisible by 4 (TODO: we get a factor of 2 by reversing all labels and another factor by 2 by applying a proof by moving the edge with label 1) (oh, actually this was also recently independently proven in [8])